FrankMejzlik/audibro/README.md

 ## **Running**

+> The default settings use the `HORST-SHA3-256` instance that offers 128 bits of security.

  It is recommended to have three terminal windows where you can run a sender (Alice), a receiver + distributor (Bob) and a receiver (Carol).
 In the `scripts` directory, there are convenience scripts that will get your radio setup running in no time.
 Feel free to inspect and play with the different arguments by inspecting those scripts.

 Each of the actors will run in separate environment directory inside `env` --- i.e. `sender-alice`, `receiver-bob` and `receiver-carol`.
 The broadcast topology would look like this:

 ![Demo sender/distributor/receiver topology](docs/img/audibro-seup.png)